etomuc/gx4000-multi-cartridge/README.md

 [^1]: AC or F is recommended as they are faster than HC(T) types, however several users have reported that 74HC(T)112 perfectly work

+It's possible to use a socket for the EPROM however it will no longer fit into a normal cartridge shell.

 ### PCB

 You can order PCBs easily here: https://www.pcbway.com/project/shareproject/Amstrad_GX4000_Multi_ROM_cartridge_9637c211.html